chef/chef-web-docs/chef_master/source/resource_dsc_resource.rst

    The version number of the module to use.
 Powershell 5.0.10018.0 (or higher) supports having multiple versions of a module installed.
 This should be specified along with the ``module_name``.

-   New in Chef client 12.19.
+   New in Chef Client 12.19.

 ``notifies``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'